OCP-on-NERC/BU-RHOAI/README.md

 ### ope-notebook-culler

-This cronjob runs once every 24 hours at 7am, removing all notebooks & pvcs from the rhods-notebooks namespace.
+This cronjob runs once every 24 hours at 7am, shutting down all notebooks from the rhods-notebooks namespace.
 To add resources to the rhods-notebooks namespace:

+NOTE: PVCs persist this shutdown process.

 1. Ensure you are logged in to your OpenShift account via the CLI and you have access to rhods-notebooks namespace.
 2. Switch to rhods-notebooks namespace: